Crypto Glossary

 A DAO (Decentralized Autonomous Organization) is a blockchain-based organization run by smart contracts and governed by …

-dAppA decentralized application (dApp) is a software application built on blockchain technology that operates without a cent…
+dAppA decentralized application (dApp) is a software program that runs on a blockchain network using smart contracts instead…

-DecentralizationDecentralization is the distribution of power, control, and decision-making across a network of independent participants…
+DecentralizationDecentralization is the distribution of control, decision-making, and data across a network of independent participants …

 DEXA DEX (Decentralized Exchange) is a peer-to-peer cryptocurrency trading platform that operates without a central authori…